-Government regulation of the salvage vehicle sales industry may impair our operations, increase our costs of doing business and create potential liability.
+Federal, state, and local government regulation of the vehicle sales industry may impair our operations, increase our costs of doing business and create potential liability.

-Participants in the salvage vehicle sales industry are subject to, and may be required to expend funds to ensure compliance with a variety of governmental, regulatory and administrative rules, regulations, land use ordinances, licensure requirements and procedures, including but not limited to those governing vehicle registration, the environment, zoning and land use.
-Failure to comply with present or future regulations or changes in interpretations of existing regulations may result in impairment of our operations and the imposition of penalties and other liabilities.
+Participants in the vehicle sales industry are subject to and may be required to expend funds to ensure compliance with, a variety of governmental, regulatory and administrative rules, regulations.
+Among other laws and regulations, we are subject at the state level to land use ordinances, business licensure requirements and procedures, vehicle registration rules and procedures, and regulations relating to zoning and land use.
+We are subject at the federal level to laws and regulations relating to the environment, anti-money laundering, anti-corruption, and reporting requirements to law enforcement relating to vehicle transfers.
+Many of these laws and regulations are frequently complex and subject to interpretation, and failure to comply with present or future regulations or changes in interpretations of existing regulations may result in impairment of our operations and the imposition of penalties and other liabilities.
 At various times, we may be involved in disputes with local governmental officials regarding the development and/or operation of our business facilities.
 We believe that we are in compliance in all material respects with applicable regulatory requirements.
 We may be subject to similar types of regulations by federal, national, international, provincial, state and local governmental agencies in new markets.
-In addition, new regulatory requirements or changes in existing requirements may delay or increase the cost of opening new facilities, may limit our base of salvage vehicle buyers and may decrease demand for our vehicles.
+In addition, new regulatory requirements or changes in existing requirements may delay or increase the cost of opening new facilities, may limit our base of vehicle buyers and may decrease demand for our vehicles.